betaoverflow/project-speakerhub/README.md

  5. Submit a **Pull request** so that we can review your changes

 ### Please abide by  [Contributing Guidelines](https://github.com/betaoverflow/project-speakerhub/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/betaoverflow/project-speakerhub/blob/main/CODE_OF_CONDUCT.md) 🚀

+PS.
+Logo is not ours we don't take the credit for it